-The above default values aim to specifically reflect the intermittent and non-dispatchable nature of wind and solar power generation project activities, and that this will result in these projects primarily replacing existing power generation plants.
-This is a simplified approach to addressing this issue.
 Ideally, the weighting of the BM should reflect what is termed the capacity value (also called capacity credit) of the specific generation technology.
 Capacity value gives an indication of the probability that a particular type of generation will reliably contribute to meeting demand, which generally means that it will be available to generate electricity during the peak hours (Source 2).
 This is an important metric in the planning of future electricity systems, and thus also determines the extent to which the installation of wind or solar power plants only displaces power generation in existing plants (reflected by the OM) or reduces the need to build or maintain other (back-up) power capacity (the BM).
+In addition to the capacity value, other factors such as the grid stability may play a certain role.

 The extent to what new solar and wind power plants need for back-up capacity to address peak demand in times of low solar or wind power supply depends on the location of the project activity.
 In addition, the capacity factor/intermittency of solar projects may differ significantly to that of wind projects.
-The capacity value of wind power projects is considered to range from 5 to 40 % whereas that of solar PV is considered to range from <25 to 75% (Sources 2, 11 and 23).
-This would suggest that a weighting of 0.25 for the w{BM} might be more or less adequate for wind power as it represents a value reasonably within the range of given capacity values; however, this is associated with considerable uncertainty, given that the actual factor in an electricity grid could be lower or higher (U1).
+The capacity value of wind power projects is considered to range from 5 to 40 % whereas that of solar PV is considered to range from <25 to 75% (Sources 2, 11 and 24).
+This would suggest that a weighting of 0.25 for the WBM might be more or less adequate for wind power as it represents a value reasonably within the range of given capacity values; however, this is associated with considerable uncertainty, given that the actual factor in an electricity grid could be lower or higher (U1).
 For solar PV, the weighting of 0.25 for the w{BM} is at the lower end of the indicated range for capacity values.
 If the weighting should reflect the typical capacity value, then a higher figure would be more appropriate.
 Given that the BM is lower than the OM in the majority of electricity systems (Source 12), the weighting of 0.25 for the BM is likely to lead to an overestimation of emission reductions (OE2).
-Noting the values indicated for the BM and OM for different electricity systems in source 12 and assuming that 0.5 represents a value reasonably within the range of given capacity values, the grid emission factor would be overestimated in the range of 20-30% on average, although it could be overestimated by up to 50% in some countries, as well as underestimated in a limited number of countries.
+Noting the values indicated for the BM and OM for different electricity systems in Source 12 and assuming that 0.5 represents a value reasonably within the range of given capacity values, the grid emission factor would be overestimated in the range of 10-15% on average, although it could be overestimated more significantly in some countries, as well as underestimated in a limited number of countries.